 Gillis greatly values Gloucester’s diversity — its working waterfront, traditions, outdoor spaces like Dogtown and Ravenswood, beaches, and natural beauty.
 But his favorite aspect of Gloucester is its people.

-Click here to see all Gloucester400TM staff.
+Click here to see all Gloucester400+TM staff.

-See Community Reports, “My View” From Bruce, Ruth and Bob below:
+“My View” From Bruce, Ruth and Bob below:

 December 2018 – The planning for Gloucester’s 400th birthday in 2023 took solid steps forward in 2018…Read Full Report